KarmaDeb/LockLogin2/README.md

 You can also have a look on the [module examples](https://github.com/KarmaDeb/LockLogin2Examples/tree/master).
 <details>
   <summary>Can I use my existing plugin as a module?</summary>
-    Yes, unlike in LockLoginReborn (LockLogin legacy v2), a plugin can be extended into a module, without<br>even the need of making your plugin have module-required files or implementing the LockLogin module class, instead, you simply need to call<br>
-a LockLogin method which asks your plugin as parameter in order to extend your plugin into a module virtually
+    Yes, unlike in LockLoginReborn (LockLogin legacy v2), a plugin can be extended into a module, without even the need of making your plugin have module-required files or implementing the LockLogin module class, instead, you simply need to call a LockLogin method which asks your plugin as parameter in order to extend your plugin into a module virtually
 </details>